Carmen Moreno (singer)

-Early life and career
+Life and career

 Moreno was born in Altona (now part of Hamburg), on 30 July 1926, the daughter of a Pole, Józef Masłowski, and a Spaniard, Paulina Moreno.
 Her parents met in Paris in the 1920s.
 Her father was a dancer, and her mother an acrobatic dancer; they performed together as the stage duo Los Morenos, with whom Carmen made her own stage debut as a child.
 The family performed successfully in Berlin, Paris, and Vienna.
 In January 1945, they arrived in Mysłowice, where her father later died under unclear circumstances.

-In 1951, she joined Melomani, the first jazz group in Poland.
-In 1954 she became a soloist with Zygmunt Wichary's jazz orchestra.
+In 1951, she began performing with Melomani, the first jazz group in Poland.
+In 1954, she became a soloist with Zygmunt Wichary's jazz orchestra.
 In October 1955, she appeared with the orchestra at the Jazz Tournament in Warsaw, and on 12 November 1955 performed at Studio 55 concerts, organized by Leopold Tyrmand.
 She later joined the jazz orchestra Błękitny Jazz led by Ryszard Damrosz, with whom she performed in February 1956 at the Congress Hall in Warsaw, and toured the Soviet Union in August the same year.

-In July 1958 Moreno won first place at the inaugural Jazz Festival held at the Nep Stadium in Budapest, which won her international recognition.
+In July 1958, Moreno won first place at the inaugural Jazz Festival held at the Népstadion in Budapest, which won her international recognition.
 She toured Poland and abroad with various ensembles of Jan Walasek.
 She performed in Hungary, the GDR, the Soviet Union, Czechoslovakia, Bulgaria, Norway, Denmark, Finland, and Sweden.
-In December 1967 she married Walasek, and they moved to Scandinavia.
-For many years Moreno and Walasek performed as artists on luxury passenger ships of the Norwegian–American Line (NAL).
+In December 1967, she married Walasek, and they moved to Scandinavia.
+For many years, Moreno and Walasek performed as artists on luxury passenger ships of the Norwegian–American Line (NAL).

-In 1981 they returned to Poland for vacation, but the imposition of martial law prevented their return abroad.
+In 1981, they returned to Poland for vacation, but the imposition of martial law prevented their return abroad.
 She continued performing for decades.
-In 1989 Moreno and Walasek performed with Stanisław Fiałkowski's Big Band at the 26th National Festival of Polish Song in Opole, where Moreno received the title Miss Obiektywu (Miss Lens).
+In 1989, Moreno and Walasek performed with Stanisław Fiałkowski's Big Band at the 26th National Festival of Polish Song in Opole, where Moreno received the title Miss Obiektywu (Miss Lens, a title for the festival's most photogenic performer.).